ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 encapsulation method (KEM) and the combinations of key derivation function (KDF) and authenticated encryption with associated data (AEAD) in this decision.

-Evolution of the key configuration format is supported through the definition of new formats that are identified by new media types.

 ## Key Configuration Encoding {#key-config}